B-Litljon/grod_mk0/README.md

-# grod_mk0 - Get Rich Or Die Trading Bot
+# grod_mk0 - 'Get Rich Or Die Trading'

 ## Introduction
 Welcome to **grod_mk0**, the trading bot designed with one goal in mind: **Get Rich Or Die** trying.
 In a world where the 40-hour workweek is no longer a guarantee of a comfortable life, grod_mk0 steps in to manage your assets, protect your fiat with stop-loss orders, and grow your portfolio.